 But just how different are the four shapes?
 How do you tell your boots from your bow ties?
 Here are some other things you probably didn’t know about McNuggets.

 Well, the ball is round, as you might expect.
 The bone/bow tie looks less like either of those things than like a somewhat warped rectangle.
 The bell is diamond-shaped, and the boot really does look somewhat like a wide boot with a thin toe.
 (Or like a hook, if you flip it over.)
 Though the shapes are somewhat less distinct after the batter is added, see if you can still identify them the next time you get your McNugget fix.
+They may not be balls, boots, or bells, but see if you can find all of the hidden shapes in this photo.

 But why have special shapes at all?
 A curious consumer posed the question on the McDonald’s Canada website.
 A company representative replied that the shapes and their similar sizes ensure that they all take the same time to cook, which is necessary to ensure food safety.
 Plus, the shapes are fun for kids, and easy to dip for everyone!
+For the adults in your life, share these secret McRib facts.

 And why is four the lucky number?
 Well, the Q & A page claims that “three would’ve been too few.
 Five would’ve been, like, wacky.”
 Honestly, though, we doubt McDonald’s consumers would’ve really cared either way.
 Next, check out 75 mind-blowing facts about McDonald’s.